-(AI) We recommend performing a blood CrAg by LFA for the screening of cryptococcosis, and determination of the CrAg titre if positive.
+(AI) Performing a blood CrAg by LFA for the screening of cryptococcosis, and determine the CrAg titre if positive.

 (AIIt) All patients with cryptococcal antigenaemia should be carefully assessed and investigated for cryptococcosis (see section above) and treated as appropriate.

-(AIIu) In asymptomatic cryptococcal antigenaemic PLHIV without clinical cryptococcosis after thorough investigation (including at least a LP), we recommend fluconazole 1200 mg daily for 2 weeks (when ART may be initiated), followed by 800 mg daily for 8 weeks, and 200 mg thereafter for about 6 months.
+(AIIu) In asymptomatic cryptococcal antigenaemic PLHIV without clinical cryptococcosis after thorough investigation (including at least a LP), fluconazole 1200 mg daily for 2 weeks (when ART may be initiated), followed by 800 mg daily for 8 weeks, and 200 mg thereafter for about 6 months is recommended.
 (Guidance may be updated contingent on results of prospective trials.)

-(BI) In clinical settings where CrAg LFA screening is not available (despite WHO’s strong recommendations), we recommend universal primary prophylaxis with fluconazole 100 mg daily in PLHIV in high endemic areas with CD4 count <200 cells/mm3 (see Pregnancy section for suitable alternative)
+(BI) In clinical settings where CrAg LFA screening is not available (despite WHO’s strong recommendations), universal primary prophylaxis with fluconazole 100 mg daily in PLHIV in high endemic areas with CD4 count <200 cells/mm3 is recommended (see Pregnancy section for suitable alternative)

 Other (non-HIV) populations: